Handball Betting Guide

 Since handball rejoined the Olympic Games program in its indoor guise in 1972, teams representing countries that no longer exist have enjoyed the most success.
 Yugoslavia won gold twice (1972 and 1984), the Soviet Union triumphed three times (1976, 1988 and 1992) and East Germany prevailed in 1980.
 France has won the last two Olympic Games titles and only one side from outside Europe has won a medal.
 South Korea crashed the European party in 1988 when it delighted its home supporters by picking up the silver medal.

 At world championship level, France has won the last two crowns as well, taking its tally to four – the same as Romania and Sweden.
-European countries have dominated affairs totally, winning every available medal.
+European countries have completely dominated affairs, winning every available medal.
 Egypt and Tunisia are the only non-European teams to reach the semi-finals.
 Both African sides ended in fourth spot.

-Representatives from eight nations – Denmark, Finland, France, the Netherlands, Norway, Poland, Sweden and Switzerland – convened to form the International Handball Federation just after the Second World War and the sport, naturally, is popular in all of those countries today.
+Representatives from eight nations – Denmark, Finland, France, the Netherlands, Norway, Poland, Sweden and Switzerland – convened to form the International Handball Federation just after the Second World War and betting on handball, naturally, is popular in all of those countries today.

 Other European nations that have taken handball to their hearts are Austria, Croatia, the Czech Republic, Germany, Hungary, Iceland, Romania, Russia, Serbia, Slovakia, Slovenia and Spain.
 Further afield, Brazil, China, Egypt, Japan, South Korea and Tunisia appear in the top 25 of the International Handball Federation’s overall ranking table.